kubernetes-retired/heapster/docs/influxdb.md

 $ kubectl create -f deploy/kube-config/influxdb/
 ```

-Both Grafana & Chronograf services request a LoadBalancer, by default.
+Grafana requests a LoadBalancer, by default.
 If that is not available in your cluster (i.e. `minikube`), consider changing that to NodePort.
 Use the external IP assigned to the service to access the UI.

 **Grafana**